Video-Assisted Thoracic Surgery: All You Need To Know

 (VATS) is a minimally invasive surgical technique used to diagnose and treat various conditions affecting the chest, specifically the lungs and pleura (the membrane lining the chest cavity).
 VATS involves making small incisions in the chest and using a specialized camera and instruments to perform surgical procedures without the need for large incisions or rib spreading.
 This approach offers numerous benefits, including reduced pain, shorter hospital stays, and faster recovery times.
 This comprehensive guide provides an in-depth exploration of the VATS procedure, covering its overview, indications, purpose, surgical process, recovery, post-operative lifestyle changes, and answers to frequently asked questions.

-Who will treat for Video-Assisted Thoracoscopic Surgery
+Who Needs Video-Assisted Thoracoscopic Surgery?

 Thoracic surgeons, who specialize in surgeries involving the chest and its organs, typically perform VATS procedures.
 If you are experiencing chest-related symptoms, breathing difficulties, or have been diagnosed with a chest condition that may require surgery, it's essential to consult with a healthcare provider.
 Your primary care physician or pulmonologist can provide an initial evaluation and refer you to a thoracic surgeon if needed.